kmlawson/skills-in-transnational-history/seminars.md

 * Basic querying of spatial data on maps
 * Basic choropleth and graduated point symbol maps

 **Preparation**

-1. Please come to class with your laptop, having installed QGIS: [QGIS Download and Installation](https://www.qgis.org/en/site/forusers/download.html).
-In class we will together work through a few of the tutorials at [Mapping and GIS for Historians](http://transnationalhistory.net/mapping/tutorials/)
-2. Watch some of these videos and try some of this yourself, some of it will be review material from last week: [QGIS 3 Tutorials for MO5161](https://www.youtube.com/playlist?list=PLIJOEWFlTTsFJUjPbn6W65-XwkArra3mR)
+1. Watch some of these videos and try some of this yourself, some of it will be review material from last week: [QGIS 3 Tutorials for MO5161](https://www.youtube.com/playlist?list=PLIJOEWFlTTsFJUjPbn6W65-XwkArra3mR)
-3. We will have some presentations today, see last week for more on how to prepare.
+2. We will have some presentations today, see last week for more on how to prepare.
-4. Some of the readings today point to the controversies over the use of GIS that created considerable tension within the field of Geography and has similarly sparked debates among historians.
+3. Some of the readings today point to the controversies over the use of GIS that created considerable tension within the field of Geography and has similarly sparked debates among historians.
 As these will emerge multiple times, consider noting down some of the main issues and different perspectives along with some of the major participants in these debates mentioned.
-5. There are a number of technical concepts that arise this week.
+4. There are a number of technical concepts that arise this week.
 In fact, some of them show up in two or three of the readings so if you understood it clearly the first time, you can skim or merely review the understanding of the concept in the other readings.
 If they are not clear from the readings, consider looking into them a bit more: Data models, Vector and raster data, MAUP modifiable areal unit problem, Ecological Fallacy, Spatial autocorrelation, Generalization (in the context of GIS), Least cost path analysis, Epistemology and Ontology (in the context of GIS)
-6. Browse the [David Rumsey historical map collection](https://www.davidrumsey.com/) and especially its offerings in the areas of your interest.
+5. Browse the [David Rumsey historical map collection](https://www.davidrumsey.com/) and especially its offerings in the areas of your interest.

 **Required Reading**